“I wish I was rich, I was good, and we were all a happy family this day.” – Louisa May Alcott

 Not surprisingly, Alcott never married and was not comfortable being famous.
 In the future, when admirers came to visit her in her nice home, she acted as a servant to dodge them.

-Does anything surprise you about Louisa’s story?
-Who would you like to hear about next?
-Do you have a story about your first creative dollar?
+- Do you have a story about your first creative dollar?

 Disclaimer: As always, if you need psychological or financial advice please seek a professional for your specific situation.